CleanCut/green/PythonTestingWithGreen.md

 more, if they are doing their own sales or advertising).
 If you use the coupon, then I get 97% of the purchase.

-Temporary Offer
+Early Bird Discount - First 100 Subscribers
 ---------------

 - **$20** - _90% off_ - [GREEN_EARLYBIRD](https://www.udemy.com/python-testing-with-green/?couponCode=GREEN_EARLYBIRD) - First 100 subscribers only!
-(I'll remove this code once it has been used up).
+(I'll remove this code once it has been used up, go ahead and give it a try until then).

 Standard Awesome Discount
 -------------------------

 You came to Github.
 You read this page.
-You deserve an awesome discount.
+You deserve an awesome discount!

 - **$50** - _75% off_ - [GREEN_GITHUB](https://www.udemy.com/python-testing-with-green/?couponCode=GREEN_GITHUB) - Thank you!